 Located in the north of Yangon, it took around 1 hour by car from Taukkyan War Cemetery to our hotel.

 The cemetery is the memorial park built for Allied soldiers from the British Commonwealth who died during the World War 2.
 Even until now, the cemetery is still maintained by the Commonwealth War Graves Commission.

-There’s a thing about visiting the war cemetery and seeing some unknown names in the tombs, could you imagine dying without no one knowing your name?
+There’s a thing about visiting the war cemetery and seeing some unknown names in the tombs, could you imagine dying when nobody even knows your name?
 When you die, you just die and the only thing you’ll leave is memories behind.

 Although as Max and I probably got dropped as kids, so we managed to laugh once or twice during our visit to this cemetery.
 Like once we saw this tomb with the name of Knowles and we started wondering what’s his relation to Beyonce.
 I think at the end of the day, we both are going to hell. :/